router-protocol/router-chain-docs/docs/tooling/relayers/relayer-guide.md

 ## Prerequisites

 * Latest go-version https://golang.org/doc/install
-* Ensure you have a Router chain instance running instance running for the environment you want to setup the relayer for.
-In case you want to run the relayer for your local, follow [this guide](../../router-core/running-router-chain-locally) to setup Router chain locally.
+* Ensure you have a Router Chain instance running instance running for the environment you want to setup the relayer for.
+In case you want to run the relayer for your local, follow [this guide](../../router-core/running-router-chain-locally) to setup Router Chain locally.
 * Reliable RPCs for supporting networks

 ## Setup Relayer